ike-keichan/KeiLisp/README_Function.md

 ```

 ### defun
-**(defun A L X1 X2 ...
+**(defun N L X1 X2 ...
 Xn)**
-Function defining function with A as the function name, L as the argument, and X1, X2 ... and Xn as the process.
+Function defining function with N as the function name, L as the argument, and X1, X2 ... and Xn as the process.

 ```
 >> (defun tasu (a b) (+ a b))